Brass Scrap Price Trends

 Brass & Bronze Load Value Calculator

 Selling a mixed load?
-Pick the grades below — a weight field appears after you select at least one grade, then the calculator estimates your haul’s value from current average prices in New Jersey.
+Pick the grades below — a weight field appears after you select at least one grade, then the calculator estimates your haul's value from current average prices New Jersey.

-Select a metal above to calculate its value
+Select a metal above to estimate value

 Brass Grade Purity & Recovery Metrics